Joe Burrow runs for a TD and the Bengals' defense carries them past the Giants, 17-7

 The high-scoring Bengals were coming off a heartbreaking 41-38 overtime loss to visiting Baltimore, their second defeat this season in which Burrow and the offense put up more than 30 points.
 McPherson’s missed kick contributed to the defeat, but the Bengals also could not stop the Ravens and Lamar Jackson.

-This time, Cincinnati was led defensively by Trey Hendrickson, who had two sacks, and linebacker Germaine Pratt, who intercepted Daniel Jones near the goal line in the first quarter.
+This time, Cincinnati was led defensively by Trey Hendrickson, who had two sacks, and linebacker Germaine Pratt, who intercepted Daniel Jones near the goal line in the first quarter after former Giant B.J.
+Hill hit Jones while throwing.

+“We just knew we had to come out and play our type of football,” Hill said.
+“We were better at it.
+We’re still not perfect, still got a long way to go, but we can build off this win.”

 After Tracy’s TD run tied the game, the Bengals quickly re-took the lead as Burrow danced in the backfield to give himself time to find Ja’Marr Chase on a 33-yard pass to the Giants 37.
 McPherson converted his go-ahead field goal with 41 seconds left in the quarter.